Kevinjoythomas/Binary-tree/README.md

-# binarytree
+# Binarytree
-This is a c representation of a bianry tree
+This is a c implementation of a binary tree.